mythilyram/Business-Insights-360-using-Power-BI/README.md

 ![](https://github.com/mythilyram/Business-Insights-360-using-Power-BI/blob/main/9%20Measures.png)

+More measures were created as needed.

-> Create a static table called P&L rows and input values as needed to be displayed in P&L Statement.
+> Create a static table called P&L rows and input values as needed to be displayed in the P&L Statement.

 ![image](https://github.com/mythilyram/Business-Insights-360-using-Power-BI/assets/123518126/937e4108-f0a8-4d94-839c-e8122b120b70)

-Building Visuals: To create visuals and reports, data is pulled from the dim tables
+> Building Visuals: All the visuals are built according to the mock-up dashboard provided.
+To create visuals and reports, data is pulled from the dim tables.

+- Finance View:
+    - Used Matrix to build the P&L Structure
+    - Line Chart to display Performance over time
+    - Matrix for market analysis
+    - Built Top product, Market & region visuals

+- Sales View:
+    - Top customers & performance matrix visual for NS, GM & GM %
+    - Scatter plot for quadrant analysis with NS denoted by the size of the bubble and GM% in the tooltip
+    - Product performance analysis from Tree-level breakdown of Segment, Category, and product
+    - Unit economics visual
+ The focus is on customers and Gross Margin.
+For sales teams that deal with customers.
+Each team has its own customer, focus on customer relationship, their sales, and make sure the business is growing per customer.

+- Marketing View:
+    - Top Segment, category and product matrix visual for NS, GM & NP
+    - Scatter plot for quadrant analysis with NS denoted by the size of the bubble and GM% in the tooltip
+    - Product performance analysis from Tree-level breakdown of region and market (countries)
+    - Unit economics visual - Waterfalls and donut chart The focus is on Products and Net Profit.
+The marketing team is focused on running ads, promotions,  and doing marketing for the products.
+Marketing manager in Canada

+- Supply Chain View:
+    - The supply chain team`s job is to make sure, their manufacturing plant produces enough inventory to satisfy the demands of the customer.